 – Overcoming political and social polarization

-The connections among issues are of special interest, since past failures to address any of the preceding issues have impeded progress on others.
-We also invite SRS participants to propose additional themes when they register.
-Following registration, SRS organizers will help facilitate brief preparatory sessions for those involved in each theme-based discussion.
+The connections among issues were of special interest, since past failures to address any of the preceding issues have impeded progress on others.
+The program is listed below.
+Videos were recorded and some are now available

 Youth Grants for Activists and Researchers